sondekalboussi/Phylogenies/README.md

 iTOL_script.py: generate iTOL scripts to plot parameters from VCF file and metadata on the tree

-#TuberannoBE
+# TuberannoBE

-Tuberanno is a pipeline for the whole genome sequencing analysis for MTB
+Tuberanno is a pipeline for the whole genome sequencing analysis for MTB reference based annotation